Sunday, January 25, 2026

 Sing me one old song

-And take me to the days I was young.
+And take me to the days when I was young.

 Sing me one old song

-And take me to the past I belong
+And take me to the past where I belong.

 Tuesday, January 24, 2017